Jennifer Wolf, Saya Nomura and Romy Jimenez talk baseball and barriers for women on Chatter Up!

 One week after the call, Ng was named the first female GM in MLB history after being hired by the Miami Marlins.

 Wolf, Jimenez and Nomura also talked about other experiences they’ve had in baseball, discussed what they believe makes a good male ally in a business environment and how one gets their foot in the door when trying to get into the baseball business.
-To check out these discussions for yourself, you can read the full transcript here, or watch the full call for yourself on our YouTube channel!

 There’s no doubt the game of baseball is growing, both internally and externally.
 With women like Wolf, Jimenez and Nomura leading the way, it will hopefully soon become a level playing field for all.